aneoconsulting/HIPE/README.md

 ##### [[..][2121]] Import requests
 In Postman, every request must be part of a collection.
-To import a collection, you must simply click on the _import_ button in the upper left corner of Postman’s interface.
+To import a collection, you must simply click on the _import_ button (1.) in the upper left corner of Postman’s interface.
 The collection will be shown in the left side bar.
-If the side bar is hidden you can show it by clicking on the first button _Show/Hide Sidebar_ next to the _import_ button.
+If the side bar is hidden you can show it by clicking on button _Show/Hide Sidebar_ (2.) next to the _import_ button.

 ##### [[..][2121]] Create and edit a request
 In Postman, all the opened requests are shown in different tabs.
 By default, if no request is already opened, a new one will be shown and it is possible to directly edit it.
-But, if at least one request is opened, the default empty one will be hidden and you will need to click on the plus sign button at the right of the last opened request’s tab to create a new one.
+But, if at least one request is opened, the default empty one will be hidden and you will need to click on the plus sign button at the right of the last opened request’s tab to create a new one (3.).
-To be able to write the request, you must chose the ``POST`` mode instead of the ``GET`` mode.
+To be able to write the request, you must chose the ``POST`` mode instead of the ``GET`` mode (4.).
 It will unlock the _Body_ tab.
 It is here that you will write the content of the request.
 You will also have to check the _raw_ button to enable text edit, then chose the _JSON (application/json)_ instead of _text_ in the orange drop down menu to enable syntax highlighting.

 ##### [[..][2121]] Save your request
-You can save your request by clicking on the _Save_ button at the right of the request’s tab window.
+You can save your request by clicking on the _Save_ button at the right of the request’s tab window (5.).
 Remember that in Postman, every request must be linked to a collection.
 If no collection was already created, you will have to create a new one.
 You can do so by clicking on the _+ Create Collection_ button at the bottom of the opened save dialog.

 ##### [[..][2121]] Send a request
 HIPE’s http server listen on port 9090.
 When used in a debug environment, you will probably deploy the server locally.
 In that case, the address will be localhost.
-If deployed on a remote environment, you will have to input the corresponding IP address.
+If deployed on a remote environment, you will have to input the corresponding IP address (6.).
 A complete address will be similar to: ``localhost:9090/json``.
-To send the request you will have to click on the blue _Send_ button.
+To send the request you will have to click on the blue _Send_ button (7.).
 The server will then send its response when the processing will be done.
 The response is also in JSON format and will be shown just below the body of the sent request.

-**Note:** HIPE internally uses the 9090 port to listen for and send JSON requests.
-Il will change in the near future with the apparition of configuration files.
+**Note:** HIPE internally uses the 9090 port to listen for and send JSON requests but It will change in the near future with the apparition of configuration files.
 You will be able to manually set the port you want to use.

 # [[~][0]] Develop with HIPE
 ## [[..][3]] Develop filters